Mandate of the Board of Directors

 7. Financial Reporting, Public Disclosure and Internal Controls

-i) Reviews and approves the Company’s significant disclosure documents including financial statements and related financial information and oversees the Company’s compliance with applicable audit, accounting, actuarial and reporting requirements.
+i) Reviews and approves the Group’s significant disclosure documents including financial statements and related financial information and oversees the Group’s compliance with applicable audit, accounting, actuarial and reporting requirements.

-iii) Oversees and monitors the integrity and effectiveness of the Company’s internal controls and management information systems.
+iii) Oversees and monitors the integrity and effectiveness of the Group’s internal controls and management information systems.
 The Board also reviews management’s assertions on internal controls and disclosure control procedures.

 iv) Appoints, subject to approval by shareholders, and terminates, if applicable, the external auditor.